 Biologists consider evolution to be a fact in much the same way that physicists do so for gravity.

 Asking someone if they “believe” in evolution is just as ridiculous as asking if they “believe” in gravity or electricity.
 A more accurate question is to ask whether or not they accept the fact that evolution occurs.
-For further thoughts on this matter, I recommend reading Do You Believe in Evolution? and Is the Theory of Evolution Really a Matter of Faith?
+For further thoughts on this matter, I recommend reading Is the Theory of Evolution Really a Matter of Faith?

 There is no scientific debate about whether or not evolution happened, only in the details of the mechanisms involved.